ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

    {:note}

 1. Alternatively, navigate to a virtual server instance with an attached volume you want to expand and select it from the list of attached volumes.
 1. On the volume details page, locate **Size**.
-The current IOPS profile and volume size are displayed.
+The current IOPs profile and volume size are displayed.
 1. Click the pencil icon.
-1. In the side panel, increase the volume size in GB up to 16 TB.
+1. In the side panel, increase the volume size in GB up to 16,000 GB.

-   The maximum size you can expand to is based on the selected IOPS profile or custom volume settings.
+   The maximum size you can expand to is based on the selected IOPs profile or custom volume settings.
 The UI indicates the maximum capacity for the selected profile.
 For a custom profile, you can expand the volume based on [sizing limits](#expandable-volume-limitations).
-When you increase the size of the volume, max IOPS and throughput are calculated for the expanded volume.
+When you increase the size of the volume, max IOPs and throughput are calculated for the expanded volume.

 1. Review the estimated monthly order summary for your geography and new pricing.
 1. If you're satisfied, click **Save and continue**.